Kosoku/KSOColorPicker/README.md

 ## KSOColorPicker

-*KSOColorPicker* is a collection of classes to facilitate picking colors on iOS.
+*KSOColorPicker* is a iOS framework to facilitate picking colors.